QuestionAndAnswer/Toastman/README.md

         --toastman-chains-path path-to-toastman-chains
         --out-collection-path path-to-output-file
 ```
-This will generate a new postman collection file according to chaining rules written inside toastman chain file.
+This will generate a new Postman collection file according to chaining rules written inside toastman chain file.
 The structure of this file is simple.

 ```json
     {